 Properly placed metatarsal pads are a fast and effective treatment for metatarsalgia, but they are sometimes not enough to fix this common running foot injury.
 When this “quick-fix” fails the San Diego Running Institute can refer you to Dr. Victor Runco.
 He is a foot pain specialist and has helped hundreds of runners and non-runners with metatarsalgia and other foot pain conditions.

 There are many different metatarsal pads available but we have found the Pro-Tech Metatarsal pad to be the easiest, most convenient and effective metatarsal pads to use.
-Fill out the form below to purchase metatarsal pads.

 Once you have them, do the following: